[ARTICLE: TAC GEAR] Setting up a Webbing Rig

 INTRODUCTION:

 Many people attend Nerf wars wearing tactical vests.
-The major issue I see with these is their lack of adaptability and the heat issue, I mean come on, you're practically wearing a jumper with no sleeves
+The major issue I see with these is their lack of adaptability and the heat issue, I mean come on, you're practically wearing a jumper with no sleeves Razz

 I've found one of the best ways to equip oneself is to utilise a harness system, such as the ALICE style webbing favoured by the military during the last few decades.